 Jim works with individuals and corporations in assisting them toward achieving their long-term financial goals.
 His investment philosophy emphasizes a conservative asset allocation approach toward investing.
-Jim offers his clients access to independent fee-based portfolios.*
+Jim offers his clients access to fee-based strategies.*

 Throughout his career, Jim has given numerous presentations on retirement planning strategies and money management to individuals and corporations.
 Among the investment vehicles he employs for his clients are investment-grade-rated tax-exempt municipal bonds, corporate bonds, U.S. government securities, individual equities, mutual funds and annuities.